Commercial mirror isn’t a one-size-fits-all product. That’s why there are seemingly countless options.

-Selecting the right size commercial mirror as well as the appropriate type can mean the difference in creating a finished product your customers will love.
+Selecting the right size commercial mirror and the appropriate type can mean the difference in creating a finished product your customers will love.

-Choosing the Right Sized Mirror for Your Project
+Choosing the Right Mirror Size for Your Project

 Integrating mirrors into a project is an easy way to add a distinct focal point to a space or serve a purpose.
 A mirror’s size impacts its perception on both fronts.

-Choosing the right sized mirror in design is about balancing its appearance with a desired effect.
+Choosing the right-sized mirror in design is about balancing its appearance with the desired effect.
 For instance, placing a large mirror on the far wall of a shallow room gives the illusion of space, while smaller mirrors tactfully grouped together in a large room offer a sense of order.

 When determining how big or how small a mirror you’ll need, keep these tips in mind:

 - Large, frameless mirrors are a great choice when you want your mirror to blend in with the scenery.
 Because of their size, eyes are drawn to other decorative elements of a room.

 - Smaller mirrors make great accent pieces.
 Be mindful that when you hang a small mirror by itself on a large wall, it won’t stand out in a good way -- it’ll look out of place.

 - Large, clear mirrors allow for plenty of light reflection in spaces meant to be bright and open, such as bathrooms with a modern motif.
 They also give the illusion of more space.